Sebssekk/AWSArchitectDemos/mod04-compute/README.md

 - an **API Gateway** called `SnackGenApi` with logging enabled

 The API Gateway exposes the Lambda function via a `GET` method at the root endpoint.
+Whenerver the lambda is triggered it also writes a json file in a bucket called `<NICKNAME>-snacks-<RANDOM_NUM>`

 ---
 **Moreover** The Lambda function has a *Layer*.
 Every time the Lambda is invoked the function will print in the log the content of `/opt` folder where layers are mounted